 - 2.5.4 Life expectancy is generally considered to be a good summary indicator of the health status of the population.
 Health and life expectancy are affected by a wide range of factors such as access to medical care and recreational opportunities, lifestyle, diet, and social and economic deprivation.
 Land-use planning can help to improve health and life expectancies by shaping these influences.
-Figure 2.17 shows that life expectancy within the Borough at birth was 81.7 years for males and 85.0 years for females according to the latest figures for the period 2016 2018 released by Public Health England.
-These figures are higher than the national (England) average which is 79.6 years for males and 83.2 years for females. - 2.5.5 Life expectancy at birth within the Borough has increased steadily over the last decade and has also been continually higher when compared to that recorded for England.
+Figure 2.17 shows that life expectancy within the Borough at birth was 81.6 years for males and 85.1 years for females according to the latest figures for the period 2017 2019 released by Public Health England.
+These figures are higher than the national (England) average which is 79.8 years for males and 83.4 years for females. - 2.5.5 Life expectancy at birth within the Borough has increased steadily as part of a longer-term trend although has remained at a relatively consistent level over recent years for both males and females.
+However, life expectancy for males and females has been continually higher when compared to that recorded for England.
 The overall trend for increasing life expectancy at birth indicates that the health of the local population has generally improved during the period of the adopted Local Plan (2001-2011).
 However, it is important to point out that life expectancy in the most deprived areas of the Borough is lower for both men and women.

-Figure 2.17: Life expectancy at birth within the Borough from 2001/03 to 2016/18
+Figure 2.17: Life expectancy at birth within the Borough from 2001/03 to 2017/19

-Source: Public Health England, 2020
+Source: Public Health England, 2021